Duke's Mayonnaise: With C. F. Sauer

 In 1929, the C.F.
 Sauer Company in Richmond, Virginia, purchased Duke's products and Duke's Mayonnaise became the company's flagship product.
 The plant is located in Mauldin, South Carolina which is southeast of Greenville.
 The facility was featured in a How It's Made episode about mayonnaise in 2011.

 In 2017, the South Carolina legislature recognized the centennial of Duke's.
 Duke's Mayonnaise was available throughout the United States, as well as in New Zealand, Australia and the Middle East.
 In 2017, Sauer announced that it was also starting sales to Latin America.

 In 2019, Falfurrias Capital Partners acquired C.F.
 Sauer and the Duke's brand.
+Falfurrias Capital sold Sauer Brands including Duke's to Advent International in 2025.

 Eugenia Duke

-Eugenia Thomas Slade Duke (October 1881 in Columbus, Georgia–1968) created Duke's Mayonnaise in 1917, in Greenville, South Carolina.
+Eugenia Thomas Slade Duke (born October 1881 in Columbus, Georgia; died 1968) created Duke's Mayonnaise in 1917, in Greenville, South Carolina.

-When Eugenia Duke was 18, she married Harry Cuthbert Duke in 1900 and moved to Greenville.
+In 1900, when Eugenia Duke was 18, she married Harry Cuthbert Duke and moved to Greenville.
 She was active in working towards passage of the Nineteenth Amendment to the United States Constitution granting women the right to vote.

 After the sale of the company, Eugenia Duke followed Martha, her only child, to California and opened the Duchess Sandwich Company as well as the Duchess Catering Company.